JHCDigital/Cecil-Field/README.md

 # Event Reception
 The Jacksonville History Center was honored to host the Echos of Cecil Field speaker series.
-Gayle Garrisson and the four brilliant panalist truly gave an impactful and educational talk on Cecil Field's history and the now Cecil Airport and Commerce Center's future.
-Approximately 60 people were in attendence
+Gayle Garrisson and the four brilliant panalist truly gave an impactful and educational talk on Cecil Field's history and the now Cecil Airport and Commerce Center.
+There were [blank] attendees all participating in preserving Cecil's collective memory.
+The JHC's Research Archivist, Shawn Stermer, curated a physical exhibit comprised of some of the archive's objects and photographs surrounding Jacksonville aviation history.The Merrill House Museum Coordinator, Nancy Gandy, provided a lovely assortment of refreshments for the night's program.

 # Gallery